-The key is honesty.
-Consider that a photograph or a GoPro run can make things look more easy than they actually are.
-Your local woods maybe easier or infact harder than you realise and one holiday destination will vary from another in terms of difficulty.
-The last thing we'd want to do is put you off, but we would like to make sure as best we can you get the most out of your holiday.
+The key is being honest with yourself, a photograph or a GoPro run can make things look more easy than they actually are, your local woods maybe easier or harder than you realise and one holiday destination will vary from another in terms of difficulty.
+If you have the question in your head, is it right for me?
+Then this assessor will help to make sure you get the most out of your bike holiday.

-The levels we suggest are what we advise as a minimum to fully enjoy your holiday.
+The levels we suggest are what we advise as a minimum to fully enjoy the trip.
+Doesn't mean you can't go, but they'll help you in booking something where you'll be pushing your absolute limit or something that fits just right.
 Those we mark as compulsory should be more strongly considered.
 We propose them to make sure you have the best and safest time possible.

 Morzine and the Portes du Soleil.
 Europe's most varied and vast bike park.
 Everything is here, jumps, roots, steeps, rocks, fast, technical, berms, you name it, you'll find it in one of the resorts connected by this incredible lift system.